mustafa0taru/growth-metrics/README.md

   - `fct_referrals_performance.sql`: Referral program performance

 ## The Dashboard
-### The dashboard track growth metrics like user insight, transaction patterns and token performance, all powered by the dbt data models created.
-You can interact with the Dashboard here [Link with title](https://app.powerbi.com/view?r=eyJrIjoiYzhjMGZjMTktNDQ4ZS00MTIwLTg1ZTItMTUwZjliNzQ2ZjQzIiwidCI6IjY1OTNhMWIwLTIyMTctNGYwMS05YzdmLTMwNTQ1YTYzYmQ2OSJ9
+The dashboard track growth metrics like user insight, transaction patterns and token performance, all powered by the dbt data models created.
+You can interact with the Dashboard here [https://app.powerbi.com/view?r=eyJrIjoiYzhjMGZjMTktNDQ4ZS00MTIwLTg1ZTItMTUwZjliNzQ2ZjQzIiwidCI6IjY1OTNhMWIwLTIyMTctNGYwMS05YzdmLTMwNTQ1YTYzYmQ2OSJ9])
- "Link title")

 ### 1. User Insights